anujaagarwal/Coding-Wars---Ai-portfolio-Buidler/README.md

 ### 2.4 Portfolio Generation

 - Upon submission, the form data is formatted into a GPT prompt which will be sent to openAI text completion API to generate code for the portfolio website.

+### 2.5 Portfolio Preview

+- Users should be able to preview the code generated from the GPT.
-Users can download this code or copy it from the web app.
+- Users should be able to download or copy this code from your web app.

 ## 3. User Interface